 Cooking times may differ from your previous oven.
 Check that you are using the recommended temperatures and shelf positions - see the oven cooking guide.
-Individual tastes may require the temperature to be altered either way, to get the results you want.
+Then adjust the settings according to your own individual tastes.

 The oven light is not working